elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

   * `<Start>` additionally includes the code point `_` (005F)
   * `<Continue>` additionally includes the code point `@` (0040)

+This document covers only the rules for identifier-based atoms.
+Atoms can also be quoted, which allows any characters, such as `:'🌢 Elixir'`.
+The full description of valid atoms is available in the ["Atoms" section in the syntax reference](syntax-reference.html#atoms).

 > Note that all Elixir operators are also valid atoms.
 Therefore `:+`, `:@`, `:|>`, and others are all valid atoms.
-Atoms can also be quoted, which allows any character, such as `:"hello world"`.
-The full description of valid atoms is available in the Syntax Reference, this document covers only the rules for identifier-based atoms.

 ### Variables